nerves-project/nerves/guides/introduction/installation.md

 ```

 If you've already installed Erlang & Elixir using Homebrew, you'll need to
-uninstall them to avoid clashes with the recommended ASDF installation.
+uninstall them to avoid clashes with the recommended `asdf` or `mise`
+installation.

 ```bash
 brew uninstall elixir